 1) To have hospital beds if we get sick

-If we flatten the curve in the U.S. it will allow for more available beds at hospitals.
-Hospitals have a limited number of beds.
+If we flatten the curve in the U.S., hospitals will have more available beds.
+We often take hospitals for granted, but hospitals have a limited number of beds.
 In 2018, the United States had 924,000 beds with an average of a 65.9% occupancy rate.
 In some particularly bad influenza years, like the 2017-18 season, the number of hospitalizations exceeded the number of staffed beds.

 Covid-19 is a highly virulent virus, and a high number of those infected require hospitalization.
 Each Covid patient occupies a bed that the hospital had not planned for.
-Thus, an inundation of Covid patients can “overwhelm” our hospitals, which would mean that some patients would not have beds.
-Intensive care units (ICUs) have another type of bed that has equipment setup to monitor vital signs, negative-pressure rooms for Covid patients (which help keep virus particles from escaping), and round-the-clock care.
-A hospital may have available normal beds but no available ICU beds, which is particularly dangerous for the sickest patients.
+Thus, if there are too many Covid patients, the patients can “overwhelm” our hospitals.
+This would result in some patients not having beds.
+Covid patients often need a special kind of bed in an intensive care units (ICUs).
+These ICUs have equipment set up to monitor vital signs and round-the-clock care.
+Covid patients will also need negative-pressure rooms to prevent others from getting infected.
+A hospital may have available normal beds but no available ICU beds.
+This is particularly dangerous for the sickest patients.

 2) To have enough medicine for the hospitals

 If we flatten the curve we will have enough medicine for sick patients.
-While Covid-19 patients with mild cases often can get better at home, patients who are critically ill require in-hospital treatment.
+While Covid-19 patients with mild cases often can get better at home, patients who are critically ill require treatment at our hospitals.
 Different drugs have shown promise in helping in the recovery.
 Dexamethasone, an immunosuppressant, has shown evidence of reducing the death rate of critically ill patients who are on ventilators.
-Anticoagulants like heparin are given to patients with severe cases because Covid-19 patients run the risk of developing dangerous blood clots.
+Hospitals give anticoagulants like heparin to patients who have dangerous blood clots.
 Remdesivir, an antiviral, has been found to reduce recovery times.
-If Covid patients need ventilators, paralytics and analgesics are needed to keep their lungs from fighting the ventilators.
-The United States has a critical shortage of many of these drugs.
-Read more on how the drug shortages are threatening Covid-19 treatments.
+FDA approved it for treatment at the end of October.
+Covid patients who are on ventilators need paralytics and analgesics to keep their lungs from fighting the ventilators.
+Unfortunately, the United States has a critical shortage of many of these drugs.

-We need to flatten the curve and keep it flattened so that the U.S. does not run out of these key drugs.
+We need to flatten the curve so that the U.S. does not run out of these key drugs.
 Without them, the treatment for Covid-19 patients would not be as effective.
 Additionally, non-Covid-19 patients who also rely on the same drugs will be put into difficult situations.
-As an example, dexamethasone is also used with patients who have auto-immune diseases.
+As an example, patients who have auto-immune diseases also need dexamethasone.

 3) To have enough ventilators at hospitals for the critically-ill patients

 We need to flatten the curve so that we can have enough ventilators to take care of critically-ill patients.
 Covid-19 patients often develop viral pneumonia, which can reduce the oxygen intake of the lungs.
-When the oxygen levels of the body are so low that enriched oxygen air is not enough, hospitals will put patients on mechanical respirators as a last resort.
-Initial studies of the mortality rates of Covid-19 patients on ventilators were grim.
-Recent reports have shown that the majority of patients who are put on ventilators benefit from the treatment and survive.
+If patients have low oxygen levels, they will get extra oxygen.
+However, if the enriched oxygen is still not enough, hospitals will put patients on mechanical respirators.
+These ventilators save lives.
+Recent studies show that the majority of patients who are put on ventilators benefit from the treatment and survive.
 They are the last stand against the virus.

 It is important that hospitals have enough ventilators for the critically ill.
 Overwhelmed hospitals can run out of ventilators.
 When Italy was in the peak of the pandemic, Italian hospitals ran out of ventilators.
 Doctors had to make tough ethical decisions about who to ventilate and who to not.
 Hospitals in the U.S. hope to never have to force our healthcare workers to make those tough decisions.